 3.3.
-Optimization and parallel processing for financial risk management science models to solve a variety of financial problems, including asset and liability matching, cash flow and position forecasting, float optimization, etc. Many industry observers, however, have argued that the application of such models to real problems in large financial firms - especially where uncertainty about cash flows and interest rates was involved - required a level of computing power that had not yet become widely available.
+Optimization and Parallel Processing for Financial Risk Management

+During the 1970s, significant progress was made on developing sophisticated management science models to solve a variety of financial problems, including asset and liability matching, cash flow and position forecasting, float optimization, etc. Many industry observers, however, have argued that the application of such models to real problems in large financial firms -- especially where uncertainty about cash flows and interest rates was involved -- required a level of computing power that had not yet become widely available.